Red Wings select D Simon Edvinsson at 6th overall in 2021 NHL Draft

-The Detroit Red Wings have selected defenseman Simon Edvinsson at 6th overall in the 2021 NHL Draft on Friday night.
+The Detroit Red Wings selected defenseman Simon Edvinsson at 6th overall in the 2021 NHL Draft on Friday night.

 Edvinsson is a native of Sweden.
 He’s 6-foot-5 and is described as a “detailed defender with high-level in-zone instincts, a tight neutral zone gap, well-timed physicality, and supporting instincts to match” by Elite Prospects.